Towards Contextual Sensitive Data Detection: Results

 \subsection{Domain contextualization provides coverage and context-grounded explainability.}

 Shifting towards contextual sensitive data which cannot be assessed through a fixed set of types, we evaluate the \textit{retrieve-then-detect} mechanism on a combined set of synthetic and real humanitarian tables from the HDX platform.
-Without external domain knowledge, i.e. sensitivity heuristics obtained through context retrieval, all models exhibit a highly conservative bias, achieving perfect recall but all with precision lower than 0.56 (Table \ref{tab:non-PII-results}).
-Integrating retrieved domain-specific context, in this case we leverage information sharing protocols (ISP's) for humanitarian data sharing, into the prompt consistently improves precision.
+Without external domain knowledge, all models exhibit a highly conservative bias, achieving perfect recall but all with precision lower than 0.56 (Table \ref{tab:non-PII-results}; baseline).
+Integrating retrieved domain-specific context, i.e., sensitivity guidelines obtained from information sharing protocols (ISP's) for humanitarian data sharing, into the input for reflection by the language model, consistently improves precision.
 GPT-4o-mini's precision increases from 0.47 to 0.69 (F1=0.82), and Qwen3 14B's from 0.56 to 0.64 (F1=0.78), both maintaining perfect recall (1).
+Table \ref{tab:non-PII-results} summarizes the results on the 23 datasets humanitarian datasets.

-Qualitative analysis reveals that the retrieval mechanism enables models to produce interpretable justifications, thereby enhancing the transparency and auditability of the sensitivity assessments.
-The below excerpt shows a context-grounded LLM assessment on a table titled ``Reported location on NFIs suppliers'' with a description of the data at hand (1), along with the LLM's sensitivity assessment (2), and explanation grounded in retrieved ISP rules (3).
+Qualitative analysis surfaces that the context retrieval mechanism enables models to produce interpretable and consistent justifications, thereby enhancing the transparency and auditability of the sensitivity assessments.
+The model outputs containing sensitivity classifications and explanations were reviewed by two humanitarian data quality experts, who considered the context-grounded explanations accurate, and highly informative for guiding and standardizing human-assessment.
+The below excerpt shows such context-grounded LLM assessment on a table titled ``Reported location on NFIs suppliers'' with (1) a description of the data at hand, along with (2) the LLM's sensitivity assessment, and (3) explanation grounded in retrieved ISP rules.